hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 For six years our used properties and classes developed rather organically and there was no well thought-out, documented strategy for chosing our properties and classes.
 This changed when we worked on the relaunch of the lobid API.
 We had to add and replace a lot of properties and finally assessed all properties and classes used in lobid in order to make our application profile as consistent as possible.

-# How we find and choose RDF properties/classes
+# Finding & choosing RDF properties/classes

 For adding labels and variant names of a resource, we chose the `rdfs:label` and `skos:altLabel` as RDFS and SKOS are two widely-used base vocabularies.
 Typing of linked entities from the Integrated Authority File (GND) is done using the [GND Ontology](http://d-nb.info/standards/elementset/gnd).